engeir/hack-md-notes/volcano-papers.md

 Simulations

 - Uses a GCM, mixed-layer ocean.
-- Starting 5 months before the eruption, lasting 5 years.
+- Starting 5 months before the eruption, and lasting 5 years.
-- Three pairs with: control & Mount Pinatubo (observed zonal mean distribution of aerosols).
+- Three pairs with control & Mount Pinatubo (observed zonal mean distribution of aerosols).
-- Data indicate peak 18 months after eruption (0.5 K cooling).
+- Data indicate peak 18 months after the eruption (0.5 K cooling).

 ### 2004 — Wigley et al.: Effect of climate sensitivity on the response to volcanic forcing